 Brant, Dorothy.
 “Loyal Japanese Returning ‘Home’.
 Seattle Won’t Buy from Him, Nisei Gardener Discovers.”
 The Seattle Daily Times, 12 August 1945: 12.

 “Jobs Galore Offered Nisei; Public Cooperation Lauded.”
 The Seattle Daily Times, 14 August 1945: 9.

 Ickes, Harold L. “Ever Loyal, in Spite of Injustices.”
 The Seattle Daily Times, 23 September 1946: 6.

 James, Dave.
 “Home Again.
 Japanese-American Farm Families Pick Up Peaceful, Industrious Lives.”
 The Seattle Daily Times, 27 April 1947: 13.

 Petersen, William.
 “Success Story, Japanese-American Style.”
 The New York Times Magazine, 9 January 1966: 21.

 For a more extensive bibliography and guide to resources, see our resources section.

+This project was funded, in part, by 4Culture and Seattle Office of Arts & Culture, and sponsored by ACLU Washington.
 Special thanks to the Visible Thinking Project, at Harvard Project Zero, for the use of the thinking routines listed.
 For more information, www.visiblethinkingpz.org, or Making Thinking Visible: How to Promote Engagement, Understanding, and Independence for All Learners, by Ritchhart, Morrison, and Church, published by Jossey-Bass, 2011.